boots-edu/textbook/source/text/2-loops/arrays.md

 ## Summary

 Arrays provide a simple data structure to store collections of objects.
-These objects can be simple types (string, boolean, number), or complex types including other arrays.
+These objects can be simple types (string, Boolean, number), or complex types including other arrays.
 We can access elements in the array by their index which is 0 based (i.e. 0 is first element).
 There are also a number of functions to mutate the array by adding and removing elements to the back, front, or middle of an array.
 Array elements can be extracted from an array using the spread (...) operator.
 A special version of the for loop (for..of) can be used to automatically iterate through the elements of an array.

 # Next Step

-Next we'll learn about Data Classes: [Data Classes &raquo;](../3-dataclass/index.md)
+Next we'll learn about [Data Classes](../3-dataclass/index.md)